-All applicants to the MBA program must first satisfy the university graduate admission requirements specified in in this bulletin in.
+All applicants to the MBA program must first satisfy the university graduate admission requirements specified in this catalogue.

 Regular Admission

 Applicants who have a Bachelor of Business Administration degree or its equivalent in any business area and satisfy the university graduate admission requirements for regular admission will be granted a regular admission status into the MBA program, and will be exempt from any background and/or remedial courses.